 Key Takeaways

-- Insider Advantage: Our founding attorney spent 10 years defending broker-dealers at a major securities defense firm, providing unique insight into defense tactics
+- Insider Advantage: Our founding attorney spent a decade on the defense side of broker-dealer disputes, providing unique insight into defense tactics now deployed for investors

 - East Bay Focus: We serve Walnut Creek and surrounding Contra Costa County communities with dedicated securities fraud representation

-- No Upfront Fees: Most cases handled on contingency, meaning you pay nothing unless we recover compensation
+- No Upfront Fees: Most cases handled on contingency — you pay nothing in attorney fees unless we recover compensation for you

 Why Walnut Creek Investors Need a Securities Lawyer

 Walnut Creek’s concentration of wealth and significant retiree population make its residents prime targets for investment fraud and broker misconduct.
-According to FINRA’s 2024 Dispute Resolution Statistics, breach of fiduciary duty and negligence remain the most common claims filed by investors nationwide, with 84% of customer arbitration cases resulting in settlements or damage awards.
+According to FINRA’s 2024 Dispute Resolution Statistics — the most recently published annual report as of 2026 — breach of fiduciary duty and negligence remain among the most common claims filed by investors nationwide.
+FINRA’s 2024 data also reports an average case duration of approximately 11.8 months and an 89% mediation settlement rate, reflecting the active settlement dynamics in investor disputes.

-The city is home to numerous major financial advisory firms managing billions of dollars in assets.
-When these firms or their advisors fail to meet their obligations, Walnut Creek investors deserve a securities lawyer who understands both the legal framework and the practical realities of pursuing claims against well-funded financial institutions.
+When investment advisory firms or broker-dealers serving Walnut Creek clients fail to meet their obligations, local investors deserve a securities lawyer who understands both the legal framework and the practical realities of pursuing claims against well-funded financial institutions.

 Individual Investors